 No question that LinkedIn has its private algorithm for better overall user experience, but it’s more predictable and leveragable than any of the social media out there.

 First and foremost, an acknowledgment is due.
 I might not be knowing this(Linkedin marketing strategies) or using LinkedIn extensively if it wasn’t for Gary Vaynerchuck.
-I watched the following video and listened to an episode from his podcast around a month or two back and decided to understand and execute on LinkedIn.
+I watched the following video and listened to an episode from his podcast around a month or two back and decided to understand and execute it on LinkedIn.

 Here’s my take on how to use LinkedIn to build a business (relationship):